 Documentation.
 You need a paper trail.
 At minimum, get a pickup manifest listing what was collected.
 Better providers offer destruction documentation with details on the method used.
 The gold standard is serial-number-level tracking with a formal certificate of destruction — but that typically costs more.

 Chain of custody.
-What happens to your drives between pickup and destruction?
+What happens to your drives between pickup and sanitization or destruction?
 How are they stored?
 Who has access?
-A local provider with a short chain of custody is generally lower risk than shipping drives across the country.
+Fewer handoffs can simplify oversight, but proximity does not replace documented controls.

 Local vs. mail-in.
 Mail-in services exist, but shipping hard drives introduces risk — lost packages, unclear chain of custody, and delays.
 A local DFW provider picks up directly and can often destroy within days.